About the claim

 That could include you.

-Our claim includes applying to bring an opt-out claim on behalf of publishers of websites and mobile apps, and an opt-in claim on behalf of publisher partners at the UK Competition Appeal Tribunal, to seek damages for losses caused by Google.
+Ad Tech Collective Action LLP has been certified to bring an opt-out claim on behalf of Publishers of websites and mobile apps, and an opt-in claim on behalf of Publisher Partners at the UK Competition Appeal Tribunal, which seek damages for losses caused by Google.

 What has happened?